 - Primitives (basic objects: Line, Rectangle, Circle, Image, Text).

 - Widgets (complex objects: Button, Check Box, Progress Bar, Meter, etc…).

 Graphics Composer Properties

-The Graphics Composer Properties tab is displayed in the right top pane.
+The Graphics Composer Properties tab is displayed in the top-right pane.
 This allows you to view and edit the properties of the selected screen or object.

 Graphics Composer Management

 The Screens tab lists the screens designed for the application.
-It has options to create, delete, copy, move up/down and make a screen as primary screen.
+It has options to create, delete, copy, move up/down and make a screen the primary screen.

 The Objects tab lists the objects used in the application.
 It has multiple options to control how the objects appear on the screen.

 The Schemes tab lists the schemes designed for the project.
 This defines the font size, color, image, texture, etc.

 The Assets tab lists the graphics resources used by the applications.
 Assets could be fonts, images, or any other data needed by the application.